TalChenBE/Car-Managment/README.md

 - Signup
 - Table

-2. hooks: this folder contains the custom hooks we created.
+2. `hooks`: this folder contains the custom hooks we created.
-3. utils: the utils of our project
+3. `utils`: the utils of our project

 # Enjoy! 😃